ArMM1998/Puyo-Puyo-Animation-Converter/README.md

 If it has any extension other than 'json', or no extension at all, it will treat the input file as an animation file.

 # Formats Supported
 These are the common extensions you'll find that are supported.
 `.snc` - Playstation 2 / Playstation Portable
-`.dncs` - Nintendo DS / 3DS
+`.dncs` - Nintendo DS / Nintendo 3DS / Android & iOS
 `.gncs` - Wii

 In some cases, such as Puyo Puyo Quest, the animation files will have no extension and you'll have to identify them manually.